Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems

 \subsubsection{Tuning $n_\textnormal{rand, init}$}

 $n_\text{rand, init}$ is common to all planners within a problem variant, since they all use the same initial tour generation routine.
-We determined $n_\text{rand,init}$ by first generating a set of 30 \text{tuning instances} using default parameters, except we set the target radius to zero in the close-enough MT-TSP, $v_\text{min} = 5$ in the variable-speed Dubins MT-TSP, and $v_\text{max} = 4.1$ for the robot arm MT-TSP, to ensure that the initial tour generation was tuned for the most constrained instances.
-We used a different set of random seeds for generating the tuning instances than the instances in later sections, so that none of the tuning instances are used in subsequent experiments.
+We determined $n_\text{rand,init}$ by first generating a set of 30 \text{tuning instances} using default parameters, then we changed the target radius to zero in the Close-Enough MT-TSP, $v_\text{min} = 5$ in the Variable-Speed Dubins MT-TSP, and $v_\text{max} = 4.1$ for the Robot Arm MT-TSP, to ensure that $n_\text{rand,init}$ was tuned for the most constrained instances.
+We used a different set of random seeds for generating the tuning instances than the instances in later sections, so that none of the tuning instances were used in subsequent experiments.

-For each variant, we ran \GenerateInitialTour on the tuning instances, setting $n_\text{rand,init} = 2$.
-After finding a tour for all 30 instances, we set $n_\text{rand,init}$ equal to the largest final value of $|\mathcal{S}_1|$ over all instances for that variant.
-The tuned $n_\text{rand, init}$ values for the close-enough MT-TSP, variable-speed Dubins MT-TSP, and robot arm MT-TSP were 8, 42, and 32, respectively.
+For each variant, we ran \GenerateInitialTour on the tuning instances, setting $n_\text{rand,init} = 2$, setting the time limit to 1 hour so that a solution was found in all instances.
+After finding a solution for all 30 instances, we set $n_\text{rand,init}$ equal to the largest final value of $|\mathcal{S}_1|$ over all instances for that variant.
+The tuned $n_\text{rand, init}$ values for the Close-Enough MT-TSP, Variable-Speed Dubins MT-TSP, and Robot Arm MT-TSP were 8, 44, and 38, respectively.